Cranberries are in season!

 - 1/4 cup rapadura or sucanat

-Let sit out on a cloth at room temperature for one to three days.
+Let sit out on a cloth at room temperature for 1 to 3 days.
 Daily, or as necessary, check for any mold growing on the surface and skim away, repacking carefully.
 Taste for desired texture.

 If the weather is very hot, fermentation may only take a day or so.
 Burp the jar if necessary (to prevent explosions).
 When you’re happy with the taste and texture, transfer to the refrigerator in an airtight container.
 Will keep for a few weeks.
 Repack the storage container carefully after each dipping.